Pendent dinosaur bone fish bear

 My pendants some information

 I make a lot of pendants, assuming you have a nice chain to put it on, or can easily acquire chain.
 This keeps the cost down.
 I sell to people who use my centerpiece in their own creative finished necklace.
 All the art you see is work I have done myself.
 In most cases I find the stones and cut them.
 I find the fossils, wood, and other Alaska materials.
 In many cases material needs special care like stabilizing.
 Each piece is hand cut one of a kind no templates never repeated design.
-I carve the original make a mold and do my own casting of caps, each cast just for that piece.
-I usually cast 20 at a time to save time nd costs.
+I carve the original metal in wax,make a mold and do my own casting of caps, each cast just for that piece.
+I usually cast 20 at a time to save time and costs.
 I do all my work in Nenana Alaska population 300 , in a 100 year old log cabin.
 There is usually a story behind each piece.
 I do go to Tucson to the big gem fossil show.
 My mother lives there so I go visit her and do the show.
-Over the years I buy sell trade and do acquire turquoise cut stones amber and non Alaska materials, but specialize in Alaska.
+Over the years I buy sell trade and do acquire turquoise, cut stones, amber, and non Alaska materials, but specialize in Alaska.
 If you seek finished necklaces with the chain use this link

 Dinosaur bone pendant with butterfly